mehdyh59/UCAMB_SocialInfluence/README.md

 matplotlib.py:
 is a python 2D plotting library which produces publication quality figures in a variety of hardcopy formats and interactive environments across platforms.
 Further information is available on http://matplotlib.org/.

- update_followers.py:
- The list of followers of a particular participant may vary time to time.
-This module is used to regularly update the list of followers of a particular participants.

- update_friends.py:
- The list of friends of a particular participant may vary time to time.
-This module is used to regularly update the list of friends of a particular participants.